 We want to prevent accidents and keep the public safe along our beautiful Jurassic Coast.
-We will trial the use of 5G to transmit life-saving information to connected signs.
-The messaging may include tide times, cliff erosion, water conditions and quality plus information about currents.
-This will be displayed in an easy to read style and updated in some cases from live 5G-connected data feeds.
+We are trialing the use of 5G to transmit life-saving information to connected signs.
+The messaging includes tide times, water conditions and water quality plus information about currents.
+This is displayed in an easy to read style and updated in some cases from live 5G-connected data feeds.

-The signs could also include other information such as car parking, safety features for example the location of lifeguard stations and defibrillators, or tourism and conservation messaging.
-Connected signs could even relay live visitor information, such as footfall, back to emergency services.
+The signs also include safety information from the RNLI and local interest information from landowners and Visit Dorset.
+The connected signs can even relay live visitor information, such as footfall, back to emergency services.

-The signs will be at Kimmeridge, Lulworth Cove, Durdle Door and Ringstead.
+The signs are currently installed at Lulworth Cove, Durdle Door and Ringstead with Kimmeridge getting a sign later this year.

-Connected signage is also capable of displaying video content such as safety videos or web cam feeds from the beach so tourists can make an informed decision about whether an area is too busy before leaving the car park.
+Connected signage is also capable of displaying video content such as safety videos or web cam feeds from the beach so in future versions of the sign content, tourists will be able to make an informed decision about whether an area is too busy before leaving the car park.

 It is hoped that the digital signs will inform, save lives and prevent accidents.